x40-Community/Cura_plugin_for_WEEDO_X40_PRO/README.md

     Now add  the script.

 The script is now permanently active for all projects.
 If you don't need it, you have to actively remove it again.

+## Use with other scripts together:

+If you want to use the X40 PRO script with other post-processing scripts, then the X40 PRO script should be executed last, i.e. at the bottom of the list.
+You can change the order using the arrows.